torryatco/Basilica/readme.md

 }
 ```

-Add the sample SASS variables to a new file in a new folder `scss/imports/_variables.scss` and include it at the top of `styles.scss`:
+Add the sample SASS variables to a new file in a new `imports` folder `scss/imports/_variables.scss` and include it at the top of `styles.scss`:

 ```css
 @import "imports/variables";